Kid A: Accolades

-Reissues
+Later releases

 Radiohead left EMI after their contract ended in 2003.
 After a period of being out of print on vinyl, Kid A was reissued as a double LP on 19 August 2008 as part of the "From the Capitol Vaults" series, along with other Radiohead albums.
 In 2007, EMI released Radiohead Box Set, a compilation of albums recorded while Radiohead were signed to EMI, including Kid A. On 25 August 2009, EMI reissued Kid A in a two-CD "Collector's Edition" and a "Special Collector's Edition" containing an additional DVD.
 Both versions feature live tracks, taken mostly from television performances.
 Radiohead had no input into the reissues and the music was not remastered.

 The EMI reissues were discontinued after Radiohead's back catalogue transferred to XL Recordings in 2016.
 In May 2016, XL reissued Kid A on vinyl, along with the rest of Radiohead's back catalogue.
 An early demo of "The National Anthem" was included in the special edition of the 2017 OK Computer reissue OKNOTOK 1997 2017.
 In February 2020, Radiohead released an extended version of "Treefingers", previously released on the soundtrack for the 2000 film Memento, to digital platforms.

-On November 5, 2021, Radiohead released Kid A Mnesia, an anniversary reissue compiling Kid A and Amnesiac.
-It includes a third album, Kid Amnesiae, comprising previously unreleased material from the sessions.
-Radiohead promoted the reissue with singles for the previously unreleased tracks "If You Say the Word" and "Follow Me Around".
+On November 5, 2021, Radiohead released Kid A Mnesia, an anniversary reissue compiling Kid A, Amnesiac and previously unreleased material.
+Radiohead promoted it with singles for the previously unreleased tracks "If You Say the Word" and "Follow Me Around".
 Kid A Mnesia Exhibition, an interactive experience with music and artwork from the albums, was released on November 18 for PlayStation 5, macOS and Windows.
+Screenings of the 1922 silent film Nosferatu set to Kid A are due to take place in the UK in October 2025.